influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 ## Step 2: Add Jparser information to telegraf.conf
- (Telegraf Parsers)

- Based off your data format type, use one of the following parsers.
+ Based on your data format type, use one of the following parsers.

 ### JSON